stracquadaniolab/pygna/README.md

     $ pip install pygna

-We also provide a docker image installation with the latest version of Pygna.
+We also provide a docker image installation with the latest version of PyGNA.
-It can be easily called from a terminal window with:
+It can be easily executed from the command line from DockerHub:

+    $ docker run stracquadaniolab/pygna/pygna:latest

+or GitHub Packages:

     $ docker run docker.pkg.github.com/stracquadaniolab/pygna/pygna:latest

-You will be prompted to the help section of Pygna.

-You can also run pygna using Docker as follows:

-    $ docker run docker.pkg.github.com/stracquadaniolab/pygna/pygna:latest
+which will show the PyGNA command line help.

 ## Getting started